Muhammad-Hamza-Jadoon/Langchain-GetStarted/README.md

-# Langchain Basics
+# Langchain Roadmap
-These notebooks are made for beginners who want get started with learning Lanchain.
+These notebooks will walk you through my entire process of learning langchain.
+It contains all the steps I had to go through to master my grip on implementing RAG pipelines from sratch.
 ---------------

 ### Prerequisites